Communication is the cornerstone of any organization's success. It’s even more important in times of crisis.

 - Measure the success of your crisis communication plan.
 Smarp provides you with comprehensive analytics so you know whether your employees read and understand your messages.

-- Recover from the crisis.
+- Recover from the coronavirus crisis.
 Communication is essential during but also after the crisis.
 Smarp helps you communicate with your employees key facts on the crisis.That way, they can have a better understanding of the crisis overall and how their attitudes and behaviours helped during the recovery process.
 By enhancing an open communication after the crisis, Smarp helps you sharing key learnings from the crisis with your employees.
 By encouraging open discussions, Smarp also helps you rebuild trust in the workplace.